Bow High School

 Audition requirements and materials can be obtained from Ms. Evans or Mrs. Jaques, as well as downloaded from the NHMEA website at www.nhmea.org.
 Students and are parents are encouraged to contact Ms. Evans or Mrs. Jaques directly with specific questions regarding audition and application requirements.

 Ms. Evans and Mrs. Jaques maintain a BHS Music Department website at: www.bowperformingarts.com.
 This site will provide important announcements, links to documents and calendars, and will list upcoming events and assignments.
 Students and parents should bookmark this site to stay up-to-date with Music Department events.
+Class assignments will also be listed in Google Classroom.

-Attendance at Honors Jazz Ensemble performances is required of students who choose to participate in the ensemble.
+Attendance at Jazz Ensemble performances is required of students who choose to participate in the ensemble.
 Performances will include evening concerts as well as possible in-school performances.

 The Tri-M Music Honor Society is the international music honor society for middle/junior high and high school students.
 It is designed to recognize students for their academic and musical achievements, reward them for their accomplishments and service activities, and to inspire other students to excel at music and leadership.